 Here’s the good news: you don’t have to be a retail giant to get your hands on valuable data.
 There are plenty of tools in the market that can help you gain the customer and industry insights you need.

-Most modern POS or retail management systems have reporting capabilities that allow you to track sales, inventory, and customer behavior.
+Most modern POS or retail management systems have reporting and retail analytics capabilities that allow you to track sales, inventory, and customer behavior.
 And if you’re selling online, you can use a tool like Google Analytics to monitor traffic and online sales.

 That’s what happens at Podarok, an England-based retailer selling hand-made gifts.
 Podarok owner Andrey Pronin shares that they constantly use their POS system to dig into their sales data so they can make more reliable decisions.